-To the knowledge of the authors, a variety of researchers already investigated the potential of exercise interventions in hematological patients, nevertheless participants were not necessarily diagnosed with such a sever type and in different stage of therapy and the focus of these trials was mostly on the effectivity on the training program, not giving clear recommendations or suggestions with regards to the feasibility and challenges of the chosen exercise program12–14.
+To the knowledge of the authors, a variety of researchers already investigated the potential of exercise interventions in hematological patients.
+Nevertheless participants were not necessarily diagnosed with such severe types as investigated in this study.
+Additionally, participants were in different stages of their therapy and the focus of these trials was mostly on the effectivity on the training program, not giving clear recommendations or suggestions with regards to the feasibility and challenges of the chosen exercise program12–14.

-To improve the scientific standard of future intervention studies this paper aims to systematically review the current literature on feasibility studies of exercise and physical activity interventions in patients diagnosed with hematological malignances.
-Additionally, it describes how the realized interventions looked like and investigates what this means for the safety of the targeted group.
+To contribute to improving the scientific standard of future intervention studies this paper aims to systematically review the current literature on feasibility studies of exercise and physical activity interventions in patients diagnosed with hematological malignances.
+Additionally, it further investigates the study designs and aims of the included investigations and evaluates which influence they might have on the feasibility and safety assessment of the target group.

 Method